-South Africa sees ‘huge discrepancy’ in virus, total deaths
+South Africa’s excess deaths surge as virus like ‘wildfire’

 The true number of cases in Africa is unknown, as shown by the new report in South Africa, the continent’s most developed country.

-Testing remains limited by shortages of supplies, with just 7.2 million tests conducted on a continent of 1.3 billion people.
-Data collection is incomplete as some people are dying at home or before being tested.
+Testing remains limited by shortages of supplies, with just 7.2 million tests conducted on the continent of 1.3 billion people.
+Data collection is incomplete as some people die at home or before being tested.
 Few African countries were equipped to widely track deaths even before the pandemic.

 “Community deaths, we just don’t know how countries are capturing that,” Nkengasong said.

-Africa’s case fatality rate in this pandemic remains relatively low at just over 2%, but that measure is weakened if authorities don’t know the real number of deaths.
+Africa’s case fatality rate remains relatively low at just over 2%, but that measure is weakened if authorities don’t know the real numbers.

 As cases climb, the Africa CDC director said a “universal masking of the continent is very important at this critical stage” as some officials in South Africa and elsewhere warn against pandemic fatigue.

-Many countries across Africa locked down quickly as the pandemic raced across Europe and the United States, delaying its spread at home.
+Many African countries locked down quickly as the pandemic raced across Europe and the United States, delaying its spread at home.
 But economic pressures have forced most governments to loosen restrictions, though South Africa this month returned to a ban on alcohol sales to help free up precious hospital beds.

-“The continent still, as a while, has a chance to fight back in a successful manner,” Nkengasong said, pointing out that 37 countries still have reported less than 5,000 cases.
+“The continent still, as a whole, has a chance to fight back in a successful manner,” Nkengasong said, pointing out that 37 countries have reported less than 5,000 cases.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak